DikshaGul/Diksha-Gulati/README.md

 # SeeColors
 SeeColors is a beginner-friendly Python project that analyzes colors from images by extracting RGB values from pixels and converting them into human-readable color names
 ## Current Progress
-- Day 1: Uploaded image and extracted pixel RGB values
+ Uploaded image and extracted pixel RGB values
-- Day 2: Worked on mapping RGB values to the closest color name
+ Worked on mapping RGB values to the closest color name
+- Added click-based color detection on images
+- Enabled dynamic pixel selection instead of fixed coordinates
+- Improved handling of images with transparency (RGBA images)
 ## Tech Stack
 - Python
 - NumPy